curquiza/documentation/resources/howtos/search_bar_for_docs.md

 ::: note

 The host URL and the API key you will provide in the next steps correspond to the credentials of this MeiliSearch instance.
+In the example above, the host URL is `http://localhost:7700` and the API key is `myMasterKey`.

 :::